 6 tips for approaching holiday food (when you’re Gutsy)

-6. Look ahead!
+- Look ahead!
 The holiday season will be over before you know it.
 Embrace all that it is now, but get ready to challenge yourself to something new come January.
 Want to feel inspired?
-Then you will love the 2022 Holiday Wish List HERE.
+Then you must check THIS out.

 Next, get yourself some nourishing, high protein broth recipes because this is the BEST season for all things broth and that perfect hearty soup!